hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 any real problems and has a very good battery life of around 10 hours +/- if just lightly used.
 - info: v6.1.1 kernel, debian bookworm, 4gb ram, 64gb emmc
+- update april/may 2024: i used my lazor for more than two weeks with a v6.6.23 kernel and everything was running very stable and well

 # chromebook gru - bob - january 2023